 Atmospheric and Oceanic Science

-Affiliate Professor: E. Berbery (Res Prof, Aff Res Prof)
+Affiliate Professor: E. Berbery (Res Prof, Aff Res Prof), M. Evans, E. Williams

-Adjunct Professors: E. Berbery, C. Brown, R. Colwell (Dist Univ Prof Emerita, Affiliate Prof), P. Decola (Visit Asst Res Sci, Adjunct Prof), B. Doddridge, M. Evans, R. Higgins, M. King, D. Kirk-Davidoff, D. Kleist (Asst Prof), V. Kousky, I. Laszlo (Adjunct Prof), M. McGill (Visit Sr Res Sci), L. Miller (Adjunct Prof), K. Pickering, A. Thompson, L. Uccellini, H. Van Den Dool, F. Weng (Visit Sr Res Sci), R. Zhang
+Adjunct Professors: E. Berbery, R. Brammer, M. Cohen, R. Colwell (Dist Univ Prof Emerita, Affiliate Prof), J. Conny, P. Decola (Visit Asst Res Sci, Adjunct Prof), B. Doddridge, M. Evans, R. Jordan, R. Kahn, D. Kirk-Davidoff, I. Laszlo (Adjunct Prof), S. Smith, A. Thompson, L. Uccellini

 Professors Emeriti: F. Baer, R. Ellingson, R. Hudson, A. Vernekar

 Advising for Atmospheric and Oceanic Science majors is mandatory every semester.
-Students who need to make an advising appointment should contact the Director of the undergraduate program in Atmospheric and Oceanic Science (Tim Canty: email@example.com).
+Students who need to make an advising appointment should contact the directors of the undergraduate program in Atmospheric and Oceanic Science (Tim Canty and Alexandra Jones: email@example.com).

 Undergraduate Research Experiences